kyma-project/test-infra/docs/prow/prow-jobs.md

 You can configure the following job types:

 - **Presubmit** jobs run on pull requests (PRs).
 They validate changes against the target repository.
 By default, all presubmit jobs must pass before you can merge the PR.
 If you set the **optional** parameter to `true`, a job becomes optional and you can still merge your PR even if the job fails.
 - **Postsubmit** jobs are almost the same as the already defined presubmit jobs, but they run when you merge the PR.
-You can notice the difference in labels as postsubmit jobs use **preset-build-master** instead of **preset-build-pr**.
+You can notice the difference in labels as postsubmit jobs use **preset-build-main** instead of **preset-build-pr**.
 - **Periodic** jobs run automatically at a scheduled time.
 You don't need to modify or merge the PR to trigger them.

 The presubmit and postsubmit jobs for a PR run in a random order.
 Their number in a PR depends on the configuration in the YAML file.
 You can check the job status on [`https://status.build.kyma-project.io/`](https://status.build.kyma-project.io/).